Alive Again (Chicago song): Recording and production

+Critical reception

-Cash Box said it has " aggressive horns, high riding vocals, tight and melodic structure and a bright optimism."
-Record World said that the song "rocks stronger than previous [Chicago] releases with the guitar work and Cetera's lead vocals of prime interest."
+Cashbox said it has "aggressive horns, high riding vocals, tight and melodic structure and a bright optimism."
+They also thought that the song would be a "fine add for various pop formats."
+Record World wrote that the song "rocks stronger than previous [Chicago] releases with the guitar work and Cetera's lead vocals of prime interest."

+Upon its release, Billboard characterized the song as "a horn-dominated rocker not unlike "'Feelin' Stronger Every Day'".
+The same publication ranked the song 26th on its list of the 50 best Chicago songs in 2019, where they labeled it as a "worthy, bright track" that "showcased the band’s more pop-forward approach".